etn-ccis/blui-figma-plugins/variant-switcher/README.md

 > Notice that the Star component was unchanged because the current value of its `Theme` property was "Blue", not "Light".
 If we had left the "From Variant" field blank, then the Star would have also been changed because the plugin would select all nodes with the `Theme` property regardless of the current value.

 ## Running Plugin Locally (For Developers)

 To run the plugin locally, first clone the repository:

 ```sh
 git clone https://github.com/pxblue/figma-plugins
 ```

 Then, link the plugin to Figma:

 -   Open the Figma desktop app and in the toolbar go to `Plugins > Development > New Plugin`.
--   In the dialog box, under "Link existing plugin" either click the box to select a file or drag and drop into the dotted box.
+-   In the dialog box, under "Link existing plugin" either click the box to select a file or drag and drop it into the dotted box.
     -   Use the `manifest.json` file from the repo you just cloned.

 Finally, build the plugin: